Fort Sill Apache Tribe

-The Fort Sill Apache Tribe of Oklahoma is the federally recognized Native American tribe of Chiricahua Warm Springs Apache in Oklahoma.
+The Fort Sill—Chiricahua—Warm Springs—Apache Tribe is the federally recognized Native American tribe of Chiricahua Warm Springs Apache in Oklahoma.
+They were formerly known as the Fort Sill Apache Tribe of Oklahoma.

 Government

 The Fort Sill Apache Tribe is headquartered in Apache, Oklahoma.
 Tribal enrollment, which requires a 1/16 minimum blood quantum (equivalent to one great-great-grandparent), stands at 650.
 The tribe continues to maintain close connections to the Chiricahua Apache who were moved to the Mescalero Apache Reservation in the late 19th century.

 As of 2025, the current administration is: